anonymousresearcher2020/anonymousresearcher2020.github.io/docs/requirement.md

 requirements were graded using a 0-5 scale assigned to each of the requirement quality attributes.
 The score of 5 means “fully satisfactory”, 4 means “mostly satisfactory but minor details missing”, 3 means “mostly satisfactory but moderate-level of details missing”, 2 means “major details missing”, 1 means “minimal attempt”, and 0 means “fully unsatisfactory”.
 The graders cross-validated their marks and all disagreement (5% disagreement rate) were resolved with a third author, who was also involved in course instruction.

----

-We have provided the complete rubric in the file linked below:
+The complete rubric is linked below:

 - ##### [Requirement Grading Rubric](data/RequirementsandPromptRubric.xlsx)